Welcome to another exciting season of hockey in Minnesota!

 Next spring, the Wayzata Youth Hockey association will be hosting the USA Hockey National High School Championship.

-Minnesota Hockey and its affiliate associations provide everyone the opportunity to experience the great game of ice hockey, from four year-olds to the adult player, the recreational player to the elite player, as well as athletes with disabilities.
-Hockey is indeed for everyone.
+Minnesota Hockey, community hockey associations and programs continue to provide all participants the opportunity to experience the excitement and fun of playing hockey, from four year olds to the adult player, the recreational player to the elite player as well as athletes with disabilities.
+Hockey is indeed for everybody.